andreavillegasm/MadEvents/README.md

 3. Comment and Submit.

 ## Registration Email - Jashanpreet Kaur
+#create mail reminder folder for send the emails (php mailer with composer)
+#create a function for sending the emails
 When a new user sign up with our website.
 They will receive a welcome email form our website to make them familiar.
 Because, In this email we will explain that we are going to offer them with our website.

 ## Email Reminder - Jashanpreet Kaur